Content

 E-commerce Data Analysis with BigQuery

-Using BigQuery enables marketers to scrutinize e-commerce behaviour like sales data, identifying standout products, forecasting demand, and refining pricing tactics.
+Using BigQuery enables marketers to scrutinize e-commerce behavior like sales data, identify standout products, forecast demand, and refine pricing tactics.

 Additionally, it facilitates the analysis of customer behaviors, like cart abandonment and product preferences, and gathers customer feedback.
 These insights are instrumental in bolstering customer retention and loyalty.
 To leverage BigQuery for e-commerce analytics effectively, it's essential to amalgamate various data types, including sales, product, and customer information, into the platform.